siva-sonai/Spark2App/README.md

-This is test project for Spark 2 -updated
+This is test project for Spark 2 -updated-1